Rwandan Civil War: Pre-independence Rwanda and origins of Hutu, Tutsi, and Twa

 The earliest inhabitants of what is now Rwanda were the Twa, aboriginal pygmy hunter-gatherers who settled in the area between 8000 BC and 3000 BC and remain in Rwanda today.
 Between 700 BC and 1500 AD, Bantu groups migrated into the region and began to clear forest land for agriculture.
 The forest-dwelling Twa lost much of their land and moved to the slopes of mountains.
 Historians have several theories regarding the Bantu migrations.
 One theory is that the first settlers were Hutu, and the Tutsi migrated later and formed a distinct racial group, possibly originating from the Horn of Africa.
 An alternative theory is that the migration was slow and steady, with incoming groups integrating into rather than conquering the existing society.
 Under this theory, the Hutu and Tutsi are a later class, rather than racial, distinction.

 The population coalesced, first into clans (ubwoko) and into around eight kingdoms by 1700.
 The Kingdom of Rwanda, ruled by the Tutsi Nyiginya clan, became dominant from the mid-eighteenth century, expanding through conquest and assimilation.
 It achieved its greatest extent under the reign of Kigeli Rwabugiri in 1853–1895.
 Rwabugiri expanded the kingdom west and north, and initiated administrative reforms which caused a rift to grow between the Hutu and Tutsi populations.
 These included uburetwa, a system of forced labour which Hutu had to perform to regain access to land seized from them, and ubuhake, under which Tutsi patrons ceded cattle to Hutu or Tutsi clients in exchange for economic and personal service.
 Rwanda and neighbouring Burundi were assigned to Germany by the Berlin Conference of 1884, and Germany established a presence in 1897 with the formation of an alliance with the King.
 German policy was to rule through the Rwandan monarchy, enabling colonisation with fewer European troops.
 The colonists favoured the Tutsi over the Hutu when assigning administrative roles, believing them to be migrants from Ethiopia and racially superior.
 The Rwandan King welcomed the Germans, and used their military strength to reinforce his rule and expand the kingdom.
-Belgian forces took control of Rwanda and Burundi during World War I, and from 1926 began a policy of more direct colonial rule.
+In World War I, Belgian forces took control of Rwanda and Burundi during the Tabora and Mahenge offensives, and from 1926 began a policy of more direct colonial rule.
 The Belgian administration, in conjunction with Catholic clerics, modernised the local economy.
 They also increased taxes and imposed forced labour on the population.
 Tutsi supremacy remained, reinforced by Belgian support of two monarchies, leaving the Hutu disenfranchised.
 In 1935, Belgium introduced identity cards classifying each individual as Tutsi, Hutu, Twa, or Naturalised.
 It had previously been possible for wealthy Hutu to become honorary Tutsi, but the identity cards prevented further movement between the groups.